Jana ratchets up pressure on Freshpet, recruits Schmidt to campaign

 The last two years have been a roller coaster for Freshpet.
 In 2021, the stock price hit a record high of $185 only to plunge 79% to under $39 a share in September 2022 after a series of earnings misses, operational miscues and the departure of its chief financial officer in September.
 The company named a new chief financial officer in November.

-(Reporting by Svea Herbst-Bayliss in New York Additional reporting by David Carnevali in New York Editing by Matthew Lewis)
+(Reporting by Svea Herbst-Bayliss in New York Additional reporting by David Carnevali in New York Editing by Matthew Lewis and Josie Kao)

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))